mvutsk/mytestpysite/README.md

-# mytestpysite
-test site on python TG2 with Mondo tratata
+test site on python3.5 with Flask 0.12 and MongoDB
-2